-A development selected for a reservation or preliminary determination of tax credits is selected based upon underwriting standards, including but not limited to, acquisition costs, maintenance and operating expenses and permanent financing as approved by Minnesota Housing (see Chapter 5), the Minnesota Housing Multifamily Underwriting Standards and the Multifamily Request for Proposal Guide.
-These factors will be monitored throughout the tax credit process until Minnesota Housing's issuance of the approved IRS Form 8609.
+A development selected for a reservation or preliminary determination of HTCs is selected based upon underwriting standards, including but not limited to, acquisition costs, maintenance and operating expenses and permanent financing as approved by Minnesota Housing (see Chapter 5), the Minnesota Housing Multifamily Underwriting Standards and the Multifamily Request for Proposal Guide.
+These factors will be monitored throughout the HTC process until Minnesota Housing's issuance of the approved IRS Form 8609.
 Minnesota Housing will not allow any significant adjustments to these standards.
-Not complying with these standards could lead to the revocation of the tax credit allocation.
+Not complying with these standards could lead to the revocation of the HTC allocation.